-- Attachment, an enduring emotional bond to a specific person, is especially activated when a child is under stress. - The biological function of an attachment is to provide protection for the infant and young child who feels frightened (by a sudden loud noise-dog bark, or alone too long, tired, or getting sick, or in pain, or rebuffed by a peer). - The kind of attachment formed helps a baby organize behaviors in relation to that person.
+- Attachment, an enduring emotional bond to a specific person, is especially activated when a child is under stress. - The biological function of an attachment is to provide protection for the infant and young child who feels frightened (by a sudden loud noise- dog bark, or alone too long, tired, or getting sick, or in pain, or rebuffed by a peer). - behaviors in relation to that person.
 The threat of losing an attachment figure arouses anxiety and anger. - Attachment is goal -corrected.
 If a baby's cries do not work, baby may try crawling toward attachment figure or hang onto pant leg or do whatever it takes to get near that person (e.g. call out "Potty" when left alone in play pen!). - Attachment styles that are formed in the early years become part of an unconscious way of relating to others.